ksator/junos-automation-with-saltstack/README.md

 # saltstack architecture:
 Client server model: minions and master.
 proxy: enables master to control devices without minion.
 Examples include:
-- devices that could run a minion, but for whatver reasons, will not.
+- devices that could run a minion, but for whatver reasons, don't.
 - devices that cannot run a standard salt-minion
 - devices with limited CPU or memory
 - IoT